"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Complementing this karmic emphasis, early suttas foreground certain doctrinal frameworks that make the Four Noble Truths intelligible.
 Notably, dependent origination (paṭicca‑samuppāda) is given as the structural explanation for how suffering arises and how it can cease; insight into this sequence is repeatedly associated with the development of Right View.

-Dependent origination is the causal formula explaining how suffering arises and ceases: when each of a series of interdependent conditions is present, the next link arises; when those conditions are removed the next fades, leading ultimately to the cessation of rebirth and suffering.
-In the classical formulation the twelve links (ignorance → volitional formations → consciousness → name‑and‑form → six senses → contact → feeling → craving → clinging → becoming → birth → aging-and-death) describe this causal sequence.
+Dependent origination is the causal formula explaining how suffering arises and ceases: when each of a series of interdependent conditions is present, the next link arises; when those conditions are removed the next fades, leading ultimately to breaking the cycle of suffering.
+In the classical formulation the twelve links are: ignorance → volitional formations → consciousness → name‑and‑form → six senses → contact → feeling → craving → clinging → becoming → birth → aging-and-death.

-Similarly, the Buddha’s analyses of the four nutriments (kabbaṇa—edible food, contact, consciousness that re-links, and volitional formations) function as concrete descriptions of what sustains continued becoming, and thereby what must be understood and relinquished.
-These teachings are treated as integral components of a right understanding that leads to unbinding.
+Similarly, the Buddha’s analyses of the four nutriments (kabbaṇa—edible food, contact, consciousness that re-links, and volitional formations) function as concrete descriptions of what sustains continued becoming, and thereby what must be understood and relinquished if leading to suffering.
+These teachings are treated as integral components of a right understanding that leads to freedom.

 The Buddha frames Right View as verifiable and transformative: when the Four Noble Truths are truly understood and internalized, they result in ethical change, diminished craving, and progressive liberation culminating in awakening.
 Thus Right View functions simultaneously as knowledge, moral orientation, and experiential insight—an understanding that is tested and confirmed in practice.